Lazare Carnot

-Lazare Nicolas Marguerite, Count Carnot ([lazaʁ nikɔla maʁɡəʁit kaʁno]; 13 May 1753 – 2 August 1823) was a French mathematician, physicist and politician.
-He was known as the "Organizer of Victory" in the French Revolutionary Wars and Napoleonic Wars.
+Lazare Nicolas Marguerite, Comte Carnot ([lazaʁ nikɔla maʁɡəʁit kaʁno]; 13 May 1753 – 2 August 1823) was a French mathematician, physicist, military officer, politician and a leading member of the Committee of Public Safety during the French Revolution.
+His military reforms, which included the introduction of mass conscription (levée en masse), were instrumental in transforming the French Revolutionary Army into an effective fighting force.